-Course HIT-1213 Title Medical Terminology Hours 3 Description (Pre-requisite for Diagnostic Medical Sonography Program.)
+Course Title Hours Description HIT-1213 Medical Terminology 3 (Pre-requisite for Diagnostic Medical Sonography Program.)
 This course is a study of medical language relating to the various body systems including diseases, procedures, clinical specialities, and abbreviations.
-In addition to term definitions, emphasis is placed •
+In addition to term definitions, emphasis is placed on correct spelling and pronunciation.
+Three hours lecture.